Ronald Radosh: Vietnam War

+In 1963, Radosh returned to New York City with his wife and children.
 After teaching at two community colleges in Brooklyn, Radosh joined the New York chapter of the Committee to Stop the War in Vietnam.
 He recalled:

 When Norman Thomas died in 1968, I wrote what may have been the only published negative assessment of his life.
 Most obituaries heralded Thomas as the nation's conscience, a man of principle who had turned out to be right about a great deal.
 Of course, Thomas was against the war in Vietnam; he had made a famous speech in which he said he came not to burn the American flag but to cleanse it.
 But for radicals like myself, that proved that he was a sellout.
 His opposition to the war was so tame, I argued, that he actually helped the American ruling class.
 I claimed that Thomas' opposition to LBJ's bombing campaign was only a "tactical" difference with the President.
 Thomas' chief sin, in my view, was to have written that he did not, "regard Vietcong terrorism as virtuous".
 He was guilty of attacking the heroic Vietnamese people, instead of the United States, which was the enemy of the world's people.
 My final judgment was that Thomas had "accepted the Cold War, its ideology and ethics and had decided to enlist in fighting its battles" on the wrong—the anti-communist—side.

-Soon afterward, Radosh also joined the New York chapter of Students for a Democratic Society.
+Soon afterward, Radosh joined the New York chapter of Students for a Democratic Society.
 In his book Prophets on the Right, completed in 1974, Radosh referred to himself as both "an advocate of a socialist solution to America's domestic crisis" and "a radical historian."
-The book profiles several historical conservative or far-right isolationists, "critics of American globalism," men who were "outside the consensus, or the mainstream... [and] regarded as subversive of the existing order."
+The book profiles several historical conservative or far-right isolationists, "critics of American globalism", men who were "outside the consensus, or the mainstream ... [and] regarded as subversive of the existing order."
 Radosh's stated aim in writing the book was to "move us... to think carefully about alternative possibilities" to "our current predicament," which was a clear reference to the ongoing Vietnam War.
 In 1976, Radosh was a "founding sponsor" of James Weinstein's magazine In These Times.

-Career

-Radosh's writings have appeared in The New Republic, The Weekly Standard, National Review, the blog FrontPage Magazine, and many other newspapers and magazines.

-In the 1983 book The Rosenberg File, he and co-author Joyce Milton concluded that Julius Rosenberg was guilty of espionage and that Ethel was aware of his activities.
-A second edition, published by Yale University Press, in 1997 incorporated newly obtained evidence from the former Soviet Union.
-Radosh and Milton also condemned prosecutorial misconduct in the case.

-As a result of their 1983 book and revelations in the Vassiliev papers as well as the Venona decrypts, a consensus has emerged that rather than having been framed by the US government, both Rosenbergs had been Soviet agents, and Julius Rosenberg had been an agent who put together an active network that stole significant military secrets for the Soviet Union.